-HBARBEL1 B 1000, F 2000, G 0300, power can vary from 2 to 4 units, near the front will be a group of 2 to 26 3 bay pneumatic covered hoppers, further back in the train will be small groups of 3 and 4 bay covered hoppers, generally around 4 but could be up to 9 centerbeam flats with white covered loads, groups of 2 to 33 tank cars, a few woodchip gons, not a lot of boxcars (average is 3 per train), rarely has coil cars (open or covered).
+HBARBEL1 B 1000, F 2000, G 0300, power is usually 4 units.
+Near the front will be a group of 2 to 26 3 bay pneumatic covered hoppers, further back in the train will be small groups of 3 and 4 bay covered hoppers, generally around 4 but could be up to 9 centerbeam flats with white covered loads, groups of 2 to 33 tank cars, a few woodchip gons, not a lot of boxcars (average is 3 per train), rarely has coil cars (open or covered).
 Depending on traffic, it may have very few to as many as 25 mill gondolas and bulkhead flats with steel plates, may have a small group of autoracks (varied from none to 14), and may have some empty wells.
 It sometimes has a large group of tank cars (19-27) on the rear.
 The average train was 31-88:6911T 7505ft with a 0.92 tons per linear foot ratio.
 The average performance was 8 hours late.

-HBARGAL1 B 1300, F 2300, G 0500, C 1700, power can vary from 3 to 5 units and occasionally has a DPU unit on the rear.
-It usually has a few mechanical reefers on or near the front.
-In contrast to the HBARBEL, the HBARGAL has a lot of boxcars, often around 50.
+HBARGAL1 B 1300, F 2300, G 0500, C 1700, power can vary from 3 to 8 units (average was 5) and occasionally has a DPU unit on the rear.
+It usually has a few mechanical reefers on or near the front (average was 3 cryotrans).
+In contrast to the HBARBEL, the HBARGAL has a lot of boxcars (average was 36).
 It often has lots of corn sweetener tank cars toward the rear.
 The average train also had 28 3 bay covered hoppers, 9 4 bay covered hoppers, and 12 empty mill gondolas, The rest of the train may include a few empty bulkhead flats, empty flats, empty coil cars, and autoracks (varied from none to 28).
 The average train was 39-111:8697T 8907ft with a 0.98 tons per linear foot ratio.
 Performance varied from 18 hours ahead to 22 hours late.

-HBARKCK1 B 0700, F 1700, G 2200, C 1201, power is generally 3 or 4 units, the power desk may move units east, so the train could have up to 10 units, obviously not all are on-line.
+HBARKCK1 B 0700, F 1700, G 2200, C 1201, power is generally 4 or 5 units.
+The power desk may move units east, so the train could have up to 10 units, obviously not all are on-line.
 A distinctive feature of the train will be 1 or 2 flat cars with wheel sets returning to the wheel shop in Kansas City.
 The other feature is a block of 30 to 75 BNSF 3 bay covered hoppers on the rear.
 These are usually set out at Wellington for mills and grain elevators in that area.
 This is another train with very few boxcars, it is mostly Procor and ADM tank cars with covered hoppers.
 It may have a few cryotrans reefers, autoracks, and empty wells.
 The average train was 18-127:7076T 8819ft with a 0.80 tons per linear foot ratio.
 Performance varied from 2 hours ahead to 31 hours late.

 MKGMWIN F 0400 Mon, Wed and Fri may have 3 or 4 units and tonnage can reach 5,000 tons at times.
 I've only seen the train once this year on 3-28-2018 as it usually goes through Flagstaff early in the morning.
 It had 2 units with 24 3 bay covered hoppers, 3 4 bay covered hoppers, 14 empty 3 bay coal hoppers, and 15 empty mill gondolas.

 BNSF Train Symbols